bormind/StackViews/README.md

 # StackViews
-Small library for assigning auto layout constraints using declarative Stack View/Flex-Box semantics.
+Small library for assigning auto layout constraints using declarative Stack View / Flex-Box semantics.

 ## Motivation
-There are many reasons for UI Reach production strength maintainable IOS applications to lean towards code based layouting and use storyboards searingly
+There are many reasons for UI Reach production strength maintainable IOS applications to lean towards code based layouting and use storyboards sparingly.
 But programmatic constraints assignment is not very intuitive.
-There are may libraries that are trying to address this issue.
-Some created better syntax for assigning layout constraints, some completely bypassing autolayout engine and render views using there own engine.
+There are many libraries that are trying to address this issue.
+[Some](https://github.com/robb/Cartography) have more intuitive syntax for assigning layout constraints, [some](https://github.com/linkedin/LayoutKit) completely bypassing auto layout engine and render views using there own engine.

-This library consists of one major function: *stackViews(...)* and it is trying to simplify very common scenario of stacking collection of child views in to the parent
+This library consists of one major function: *stackViews(...)* and it is trying to simplify very common scenario of stacking collection of child views inside the parent view.
+It is similar to the IOS UIStackView but strives to have few advantages:
-It is similar to the IOS UIStackView but it works with any view and includes constraining of children view as a part of the same function call and has some options "borrowed" from the flex-box layout engine

-Bottom line - one function call includes all the aspects of constraining children inside the StackView
+- it treats **any** view as a stacking container
+- it sets in one place **all** constraints necessary for stack layout, including dimensions and/or proportional detentions of all children, individual alignments and stack container insets
+- if has additional *justify* (*distribute*) options "borrowed" from the css flex-box layout: justify-start, justify-end, justify-center

 ## Sample application
-In addition to the StackViews library workspace includes StackViewExamples reference application.
+In addition to the StackViews library, workspace includes StackViewExamples reference application.
 Reference application uses StackView library to replicate Example View Controller from Apple's [Auto Layout Cookbook](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/LayoutUsingStackViews.html).<br>
-In addition Sample Application includes interactive view controller where different parameters of the stackViews function can be changed interactively and changes observed in the real time.
+In addition, Sample Application includes interactive view controller where different parameters of the stackViews function can be changed interactively and layout changes observed in the real time.

 <img src="./images/form_view.png" height="300px"><img src="./images/interactive_view.png" height="300px"><img src="./images/interactive_view_2.png" height="300px">